yugabyte/yugabyte-db/docs/content/latest/troubleshoot/cluster/replace_failed_peers.md

 - Replication factor is 3
 - a given tablet with UUID `TABLET1`
 - 3 tablet peers, 1 in good working order, referred to as `NODE_GOOD` and two broken peers, referred as `NODE_BAD1` and `NODE_BAD2`
-- We will be copying some tablet related data from the good peer to each of the bad peers
+- We will be copying some tablet related data from the good peer to each of the bad peers until we've restored the majority of them

 These are the steps to follow in such scenario: